jawj/zapatos-docs/src/index.md

 # <b>Zap<span class="extra-vowels a">a</span>t<span class="extra-vowels o">o</span>s:</b> <br><span style="font-weight: normal;">Zero-Abstraction Postgres for TypeScript</span>

+[Postgres](https://www.postgresql.org/) and [TypeScript](https://www.typescriptlang.org/) are each, individually, fabulous.

+Zapatos aims to make them work beautifully together.
+No abstractions, no distractions: just your database, with type safety.

 ## What does it do?

-[Postgres](https://www.postgresql.org/) and [TypeScript](https://www.typescriptlang.org/) are both awesome.
-Zapatos is a library that aims to make it awesome to use them together.

-To achieve that, it does these five things:
+To achieve this aim, Zapatos does these five things:

 * **Typescript schema** &nbsp; A command-line tool speaks to your Postgres database and writes up a detailed TypeScript schema for every table.
-This enables the next three things in this list.
+This is just a means to an end: it enables the next three things in this list.
 [Show me »](#typescript-schema)

 * **Arbitrary SQL** &nbsp; Simple building blocks help you write arbitrary SQL using [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates), and manually apply the right types to what goes in and what comes back.
 [Show me »](#arbitrary-sql)